akauppi/distributedlog-blanket/README.md

 We want this image to be separate from e.g. the Write Proxy so that the number and placement of processes can be independently adjusted on all the DistributedLog components.

+We also want multiple instances (e.g. three, like in DistributedLog's sample) to be runnable on a single Docker host.

+<font color=red>Note: The `Dockerfile.bk` file is NOT all right.
+Do not advance unless you plan to have a look at it and fix it.</font>

 **Building**

 ```